 Breast milk and breastfeeding are seen as natural, and that’s exactly what they are, and like many things in nature, there’s a lot of unpredictability.
 Giving birth (whether vaginally or surgically) will help kick start the release of the hormones that are involved in the production of breast milk – on paper everything has been designed biologically to work out perfectly.
 Except it doesn’t always go to plan.

 Just as not every mother has a straightforward vaginal birth simply because she has a uterus and a vagina, not every mother with breasts and breast milk is able to or wishes to feed her baby from her breast.

-Breastfeeding is something that mothers and babies have to learn and there can be all kinds of challenges that often seem – and if no adequate support is on hand – prove insurmountable.
+Choosing to breastfeed your baby is something mothers and babies must work out, and there can be all kinds of challenges that often seem – and if no adequate support is on hand – prove insurmountable.
 From tongue tie to mastitis, having a premature baby or multiples, breastfeeding can easily add stress and extra difficulty for new mums, depending on their circumstances.
 Yes it’s natural, but it’s rarely simple.